Skip to main content

 Américain (Steak Tartare)

-Raw minced beef seasoned with capers, onions, pickles, and spices, served on bread or toast.
-Despite the name, it's a Belgian specialty.
-Fresh, high-quality beef essential.
-Popular lunch item.
+Raw minced beef seasoned with capers, onions, pickles, and spices, spread on bread or toast.
+The name suggests otherwise, but it's a Belgian dish, and it lives or dies on the freshness of the beef.
+A common lunch order.

 Allergens: